 Finding the right acting technique is about as personal a decision an actor can make.
 It can also be painstaking.
 As you’re well aware, there’s no direct path to success in this business—if there were, every single actor would be on it!

-- Stanislavski: Considered by many to be the father of what’s known today as “method acting,” the Stanislavski system was founded by Konstantin Stanislavski and is based on the idea of the “art of experiencing.”
+- Stanislavsky: Considered by many to be the father of what’s known today as “method acting,” the Stanislavsky system was founded by Konstantin Stanislavsky and is based on the idea of the “art of experiencing.”
 The intent is to ignite an actor’s conscious thought to affect their less conscious expression in their performance, as far as emotion and subconscious behaviors.

 - Chekhov: Michael Chekhov’s acting technique was founded on the notion that actors should not imitate life but, rather, interpret it in order to uncover its hidden meaning for an audience.
 This is achieved through an actor’s physical manifestation of a character’s needs or desires, which is then suppressed and interpreted in a way that creates a physical memory, informing the performance on a subconscious level.

 - Practical aesthetics: Conceived by playwright David Mamet and actor William H. Macy, practical aesthetics revolve around a four-step approach to any scene: the literal, the want, the essential action, and the “as if” (relating the essential action to the actor’s own life: “It’s as if my father…”).